clmarr/Herodotos-beta/README.md

 ### Preprocessing
 The script preProcess.py is a modified version of the same-named script from the 2016 GitHub repo, that among other things handles the standard NER conventions as concerns punctuation.
 The default behavior is a modified version of the original preProcess.py in the Erdmann et al tagger's repo.
-It was modified so as to handle punctuation and other such items in a way that is consistent with the input necessary for the Erdmann et al 2016 tagger to produce output that is of a format consistent with that of its test output for Caesar's Gallic Wars (the original script did not, actually, do this -- it had numerous bugs
+It was modified so as to handle punctuation and other such items in a way that is consistent with the input necessary for the Erdmann et al 2016 tagger to produce output that is of a format consistent with that of its test output for Caesar's Gallic Wars (the original script did not, actually, do this -- it had numerous bugs, such as systematically switching the order of ")," sequences to ",)", etc.
-**more details to come.**

 ## Replication and generalizability testing